Skip to main content

 Entities Explained

-To store user information, Wasp creates a few entities behind the scenes.
-In this section, we will explain what entities are created and how they are connected.
+In this section, we will explain which entities are created and how they are connected.

 User Entity